zrthstr/simple-censorship-circumvention/README.md

 ## Scope
 * Deal with the censorship in central-alsia, iran, turkey, china.
-* Increase the effort need for eavesdropping.
+* Increase the effort needed for eavesdropping.
 * Minimizing exposure to legal threats for example caused by filesharing under a german IP.